 “I have a question for you: what’s really easy to get into but difficult to get out of?”

 I was at work at that moment and immediately put this question in front of my colleague and our trainees, and we all pondered on it.
-I even Googled the question and the answer was so boring that I almost fell asleep at my desk; ‘trouble’.
+I even Googled the question, but the answer was so boring that I almost fell asleep at my desk; ‘trouble‘.
 BLAH!

-So, I came up with my own answer: I don’t know if this makes sense for all of you but basically in Finland we have shopping carts shaped like cars where you can put your child while grocery shopping and pile all the groceries on top of the “car”.
+So, I came up with my own answer: I don’t know if this makes sense for all of you but basically in Finland we have shopping carts shaped like cars in which you can put your child while grocery shopping, and pile all the groceries on top of the “car”.
 So I wrote: